microsoft/charticulator.com/_docs/01_getting_started.md

 <h2 id="loading-data">Loading Data</h2>

 When you launch Charticulator, it automatically invokes the "New" chart command.
-Because you need to load data in order to create a chart, the New chart panel let's you choose the data files.
+Because you need to load data in order to create a chart, the New chart panel lets you select data files.
 You can click the button or drag a CSV file into the button area to open the data file.

 {% include image.html src="/images/docs/import-data.png" alt="Import Data" %}

-Once you choose the data file, Charticulator previews the top five rows.
+Once you choose the data file, Charticulator allows you to preview its top five rows.

 {% include image.html src="/images/docs/import-data-preview.png" alt="Import Data Preview" %}